margomerritt/Data-Knights/README.md

 Summary of project goals:

 We want to use movie production data to predict whether a new movie is likely to win an Oscar.
 We will start by joining two relevant data sets to create our table, then pre-process the data for supervised machine learning.
 To present our findings, we will create a dashboard in Tableau.
+Consists of 10,759 rows and 7 columns.
+The 7 columns are: year of the film, year of the ceremony, which ceremony it was, category, name, film, and winning status.

 ### March 3, 2023